-Robbins Geller Rudman & Dowd has an experienced Appellate Practice Group that assists the trial litigators when it becomes necessary to seek appellate review or defend favorable judgments and orders.
+Robbins Geller has an experienced Appellate Practice Group that assists the trial litigators when it becomes necessary to seek appellate review or defend favorable judgments and orders.
 The appellate lawyers also aid with strategy and briefing at the trial level.

 No other plaintiff-side firm features a comparable group of attorneys concentrating on appellate work, and who have appeared in so many jurisdictions.
-Reflecting the national practice at Robbins Geller Rudman & Dowd, its appellate lawyers have briefed or argued cases in the United States Supreme Court, all circuits of the United States Court of Appeals and numerous state high courts (including California, Delaware, Washington, Indiana, Ohio, Missouri, Minnesota, New Jersey, Illinois, South Dakota, Florida, Texas, Alabama and Hawaii).
+Reflecting the national practice at Robbins Geller, its appellate lawyers have briefed or argued cases in the United States Supreme Court, all circuits of the United States Court of Appeals and numerous state high courts (including California, Delaware, Washington, Indiana, Ohio, Missouri, Minnesota, New Jersey, New York, Illinois, South Dakota, Florida, Texas, Alabama and Hawaii).
 The Appellate Practice Group is especially active in the Ninth Circuit and the California appellate courts.
-Two partners are certified appellate specialists (State Bar of California, Board of Legal Specialization) and members of the California Academy of Appellate Lawyers.

 Case by case, the Appellate Practice Group shapes the law to benefit investors and consumers nationwide.